-Chemistry is offered at Higher Level and at Standard Level.
-The core material offers a description of the main subjects such as atomic structure and bonding, the behaviour of chemical reactions; description of different types of reactions such as oxidation, reactions with acids, and organic chemistry; some environmental subjects are part of the studies.
+Chemistry is regularly offered at Higher Level and at Standard Level.
+The core material offers a description of the main subjects such as atomic structure and bonding, the behaviour of chemical reactions; description of different types of reactions such as oxidation, reactions with acids, and organic chemistry; additionally options cover subjects related to material, medicines, biochemistry and energy.